Interchange by Peter Nardi

 Cons

-Requires practice to master the smooth execution
+Requires significant practice to master handling

 Effect